marbarrantescepas/OS-neuroscience/speedblog.md

 _Do you plan to stay in touch with the OLS community or other members?
 If yes, how do you think you can do that?_

 ## Special mentions and acknowledgements
-_Please mention ideas, lessons and people who helped you achieve whatever you could in this project so far_

-## Optional prompts

-**More questions on helping you envision your next steps in the project**

-VISION STANDS WILL ADDRESS

--   What I plan to create as a leader in the next 10 months.
--   The vision of what will be so, if I am successful in my work.

-VISION STAND PREPARATION NOTES

--   What will be so in 5/10/20 years time?
-What is your overall BIG vision?
--   Why is this important to you?
-What is in it for you?
-For others?
--   What are 2-3 key activities or critical points we should know about your vision?
--   What is the difference your vision will make for you, your community, (the world)?